Call automation for data driven teams | FreJun

 Compliance with GDPR

-Poland’s data protection framework, as established by the Act of 10 May 2018, ensures that personal data is processed in compliance with the GDPR.
-This includes regulations related to the recording and processing of personal data in both private and professional contexts.
+Poland enforces strict data protection rules under the Act of 10 May 2018, ensuring compliance with GDPR.
+These regulations govern how individuals and businesses record and process personal data in both private and professional settings.

 Summary